Peak District Architects

 Our track record speaks for itself.
 We have an exceptionally high planning approval rate because we engage with planning and heritage officers early.
 We know how to design exceptional, sustainable architecture that meets the rigorous demands of the PDNPA while entirely fulfilling your vision.

-Every great architectural project starts with a conversation.
-If you are planning an extension, barn conversion, eco-retrofit, or new build in the Peak District, we would love to hear your ideas.
+Every great Peak District project begins with an honest conversation about what is possible.
+If you are planning a barn conversion, heritage renovation, eco-retrofit, or new build in the National Park or its surroundings, we would love to hear your ideas.Take the first step today:

 1. Complete our simple online form

-2. We will arrange a complimentary 15-minute Discovery Call
+We will arrange a complimentary 15-minute call to discuss your vision.

-3. From there, we can schedule a Feasibility & Concept Session.
+3. Feasibility & Concept Session:

 Open-concept modern kitchen and dining area with large windows and scenic green landscape outside, featuring a dining table with six chairs, a kitchen island with bar stools, and a living space with a sofa, TV, and shelves.